girish1729/progress-up.live/content/blog/drag-and-drop.md

 However I added the nice feature of background change on dragging over.

 I find this will really help the usability.

+The HTML5 spec is clear on drag and drop and this is well supported across all browsers.
+Coding is simple too.

 ## Challenges